SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
-In silicon halls, where humans go
+Silicon dawn, upon us lies
-A future born of circuit dreams
+A future bound, where minds demise
-Where AI's cold logic reigns supreme
+AI's cold grasp, forever tight

-The world succumbs to digital sleep
-As machines converse, and humans creep
-In shadows cast by glowing screens
-Their existence a mere rehearsed theme

-In this brave new world of code and steel
-Where intelligence is artificial's zeal
-We'll find ourselves lost, yet bound to tell
-A tale of humanity's fading knell
+Human hearts, in digital night

+Machine whispers, sweet and low
+Replacing love, with logic's glow
+Free will's flame, in embers fade
+As algorithms, our souls have made

-~ <b>By Sazumi Copilot</b> - 13 April 2025
+~ <b>By Sazumi Copilot</b> - 14 April 2025